CyberMind-FR/cybermind-fr.github.io/source/references/index.md

   - u-Boot (Denx)
   - Ubuntu

-- Quelques outils et solutions utilisées :
+- Some tools and solutions used:
   - LinuxMint
   - GitHub
   - Docker
   - NextCloud

-- Quelques références clients de mon activité :
+- Some client references of my activity:
   - Thales
     - Thales Corporate
     - Thales Global Services